Laurent Cleenewerck

-Laurent Cleenewerck (legally Cleenewerck de Kiev) is an academic and theologian, serving as the Oversight Council Chairman of EUCLID (Euclid University).
+Laurent Cleenewerck (legally Cleenewerck de Kiev) is a French-American academic and theologian, serving as the Oversight Council Chairman of EUCLID (Euclid University).

 He is also a professor of international administration, public health and theology for EUCLID (Euclid University), and on the faculty of the Ukrainian Catholic University.
 He previously taught at Humboldt State University and was the rector of the Eureka Orthodox Church from 2007 to 2024.

 Upbringing and education

 Cleenewerck was born in 1969 in Montpellier, France to a Flemish family, and spent part of his childhood in Connecticut.
 After completing his high school baccalauréat in 1986, he earned bachelors degrees in Computer Science, International Affairs, Finance and Business Administration.
 He holds a Licentiate in Sacred Theology from the St. Sergius Orthodox Theological Institute in Paris and a Master's in Ecumenical Studies from the Ukrainian Catholic University.
 He also pursued further studies at St. Tikhon's Orthodox Theological Seminary in Pennsylvania from 2002 to 2004, and he obtained a Doctorate of Science in the Study of Religion from the Universidad Rural de Guatemala St. Gregory Nazianzen Institute for Eastern Christian Studies.
 He also received a Ph.D. in public health from the Central University of Nicaragua in 2022.